eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 -->
     String? name = !arg.trimmed.empty then arg;

-The `then` operator evaluates its second argument if its first argument evaluates to `true`, or evaluates to `null` otherwise.
+The `then` operator produces

+- its second operand if its first operand evaluates to `true`, or
+- `null` otherwise.

 You can chain an `else` after a `then` to reproduce the behavior of C's ternary `?:` operator:
 <!-- try-pre:
     String arg = "hello";
 -->